College student from Arlington Heights dies at fraternity event

 A 19-year-old college student from Arlington Heights died over the weekend while attending a fraternity event in Missouri, authorities said Monday.

-A determination on the cause of death will come after an autopsy scheduled Monday afternoon and likely toxicology reports, Page said.
+A determination on the cause of death will come after the autopsy that was scheduled for Monday afternoon and likely toxicology reports, Page said.

 "We do not suspect foul play," she added.

+"These bans are not to be seen as punishments," the statement published in The Daily Iowan student newspaper reads.
+"Rather, they are an acknowledgment that we must address the pervasive and dangerous alcohol culture that exists within our community."

+The Greek system leaders say the ban will remain in place until they can work with university officials to make fraternity and sorority events safer.

-Jackowski was a 2016 graduate of Hersey High School, Northwest Suburban High School District 214 confirmed Monday.
-He was majoring in pro-business at Iowa, Dean of Students Lyn Redington said in a statement released to students Monday morning.
+Jackowski was a 2016 graduate of Hersey High School.
+He was majoring in pre-business at Iowa, Dean of Students Lyn Redington said in a statement released to students Monday morning.

 "We offer our deepest condolences to Kamil's family, friends, and loved ones," Redington said in the statement.